nutanix/helm/charts/nutanix-csi-snapshot/README.md

 ## Important notice

+Starting with version 2.5 of the `nutanix-csi-storage` chart we separate the Snapshot components to a second independent Chart (this one).
+If you plan to update an existing Nutanix CSI Chart version < v2.5.x with this Chart, you need to check below recommendation.
-### Upgrading from helm chart based deployment
+### Upgrading from `nutanix-csi-storage` helm chart deployment
-If you deployed the `nutanix-csi-storage` Helm Chart in version < 2.5 in the past, you need to apply the following procedure to deploy the `nutanix-csi-snapshot` Helm Chart.
+If you deployed the `nutanix-csi-storage` Helm Chart in version < 2.5 in the past, first you need update the `nutanix-csi-storage` and next apply the following procedure to deploy the `nutanix-csi-snapshot` Helm Chart.

 ```bash
 HELM_CRD_NAME="nutanix-snapshot"